Skip to main content

 Running

-Use Query.fromN1ql to define a query through a SQL++ string.
+Use Database.createQuery to define a query through an SQL++ string.
 Then run the query using the Query.execute() method.

 final database = await Database.openAsync('hotels');